nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 with the new values from the user input through the use of the <code>Item</code> class setter methods.
 6. The <code>Item</code> object with its new values is stored back to the <code>ShoppingList</code> object.

 The following sequence diagram below shows how the edit feature works.
-The details of updating an items' values have been omitted from the diagram.
+The details of updating the values of an item have been omitted from the diagram.
 Those details are shown in a separate sequence diagram.

 ![Edit Feature](images/Edit_v1.png)